lhico/roms_idealized_exps/experiments/experiment06/README.md

 You may need to adjust the dimensions names in varinfo.dat, depending on the input files you use.

 ## 5. Set up analytical fields
-### 5.1 Fortran switches
-I will not get into these details as winds_parallel.h indicates what analytical fields require adjustments.
-You can take the analytical stratification from the upwelling case in `src_code/ROMS/Functionals/ana_initial.h`

-## 5. Set up analytical fields